timeester3648/MultiEngine-UTL/docs/module_struct_reflect.md

 // Note: there is no tight coupling between the modules,
 //       'utl::log' just knows how to expand tuples,
-//       other logger that do this will also work
+//       other loggers that do this will also work
 ```

 Output: